ORBGRAND Is Exactly Capacity-achieving via Rank Companding: Preliminaries

 A codebook has length $N$ and rate $R$ nats per channel use, corresponding to $\lceil e^{NR}\rceil$ possible messages.
 When transmitting message $w$, the corresponding codeword is denoted by $\underline{x}(w) = [x_1(w),\cdots,x_N(w)]$.
 In this paper we conduct a random coding analysis, and hence assume that the elements of $\underline{x}(w)$ are independent and identically distributed (i.i.d.), uniformly drawn from $\{+1, -1\}$.
 A message $\mathsf{W}$ is uniformly selected from $\{1, \ldots, \lceil e^{NR}\rceil\}$ for transmission.
 Given the channel output vector $\underline{\mathsf{Y}} = [\mathsf{Y}_1,\cdots,\mathsf{Y}_N]$, we define the LLRs as and call their magnitudes, $[\lvert \mathsf{T}_1\rvert,\cdots,\lvert \mathsf{T}_N\rvert]$, the channel reliability vector.
 The CDF of $\lvert \mathsf{T}\rvert$ is denoted by $\Psi(t)$, for $t\geq 0$.
 We also introduce the sets $\mathcal{R}_1=\left\{y\vert q^+(y)<q^-(y)\right\}$ and $\mathcal{R}_2=\left\{y\vert q^+(y)>q^-(y)\right\}$.

 For $i = 1,\cdots,N$, we denote $\mathsf{R}_i$ as the rank of $\lvert\mathsf{T}_i\rvert$ among the channel reliability vector, from $1$ (the smallest) to $N$ (the largest).

-For our analysis, we impose a few additional assumptions on the behavior of $q^+(y)$ and $q^-(y)$, as follows. \begin{assumption} Both $q^+(y)$ and $q^-(y)$ are light-tailed, in the sense that there exists a sufficiently large constant $M_1>0$, a constant $a>0$ and a polynomial $S_1(\cdot)$ satisfying
+For our analysis, we impose a few additional assumptions on the behavior of $q^+(y)$ and $q^-(y)$, as well as on the induced reliability CDF $\Psi(\cdot)$ and its inverse, as follows. \begin{assumption} Both $q^+(y)$ and $q^-(y)$ are light-tailed, in the sense that there exists a sufficiently large constant $M_1>0$, a constant $a>0$ and a polynomial $S_1(\cdot)$ satisfying

 \end{assumption}

 \begin{assumption} The growth of $\lvert t\rvert=\bigl\lvert\ln\frac{q^+(y)}{q^-(y)}\bigr\rvert$ is polynomially bounded; that is, there exists a sufficiently large constant $M_2>0$ and a polynomial $S_2(\cdot)$ satisfying $\lvert t\rvert<S_2(\lvert y \rvert), \forall \lvert y\rvert>M_2$. \end{assumption}